-Sir Ganga Ram Hospital doctors remove the largest in -situ tumour from the thigh, saving leg from amputation.
+Sir Ganga Ram Hospital doctors remove largest tumour from thigh, save leg

 The patient one Mr Praveen Kumar Gupta, an 18-year-old male was admitted to Department of Orthopaedics, Sir Ganga Ram Hospital on 26th December with huge swelling in the left thigh.
 His investigations revealed that there was a huge tumour of the size of 37cmx18cmx12cm which was involving the hip and the full length of the back of the thigh.
 The swelling appeared in 2012, and gradually increased to present size.
 It was so huge and painful that he was not able to walk or sit properly.
 Due to pressure on nerves and blood vessels, there was weakness and loss of sensations in the limb.
 Mr Gupta approached many hospitals who had advised amputation of the leg, for which he was not ready.

 The challenge was not only to successfully remove this huge tumour but also to save the limb.
 To overcome this, a medical board was formed consisting of Departments of Orthopaedics, Vascular Surgery, Plastic Surgery & Anesthesiology.

 According to Dr Brajesh Nandan, Orthopaedic Onco-Surgeon, Sir Ganga Ram Hospital, “Preservation of the limb along with successful removal of a tumour was a big challenge.
 According to the reported literature, this was the largest tumour ever removed from inside the thigh, without compromising the limb.
 The largest earlier reported was 32cmx13.5cmx5.5cm by the University of Miami in 2014 (http://www.hindawi.com/